stuartherbert/putting-ansible-to-work/miscellaneous-tips.md

 ---
 layout: top-level
 title: Miscellaneous Tips
-prev: '<a href="multiple-target-computers.html">Prev: Supporting Multiple Target Computers</a>'
+prev: '<a href="ansibleworks-galaxy.html">Prev: Using Third-Party Roles From AnsibleWorks Galaxy</a>'
 next: '<a href="feedback.html">Next: Feedback Most Welcome</a>'
 ---